Chin Hong, Cellobear

 If you were someone like me without any music training background yet fascinated with the unique beauty of cello music and wish to pick up the instrument, Chin Hong is a good teacher to start with your cello journey.
 He is very patient and encouraging...

-The first time I met Chin Hong, he came a across as a no-nonsense person.
+The first time I met Chin Hong, he came across as a no-nonsense person.
 I was right.
 When I eventually took lessons under him, he was really serious about teaching Cello and doing a good job at it.
-Yet I was wrong, he is a warm and passionate about his work, and that made Cello lessons fruitful and enjoyable...
+Yet I was wrong, he is warm and passionate about his work, and that made Cello lessons fruitful and enjoyable...

 I simply love the way how Chin Hong explains the physics of cello playing.
 Music playing is about expressing emotion.
-But in order to achieve the skills to express the sound accurately, one has to understand how the instrument work and master the craft of music playing...
+But in order to achieve the skills to express the sound accurately, one has to understand how the instrument works and master the craft of music playing...